Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 Moore “does not boast, although his record of achievement provides a great deal to boast about,” Richard Tedlow wrote in his 2006 biography of Grove.
 “He appears to be, that is to say, simply a regular person.”
 Tedlow quoted Grove calling Moore “a smart guy with no airs.”

-Unlike succeeding Intel leaders who rebutted predictions of Moore’s Law’s demise, Moore predicted its irrelevance.
+Unlike succeeding Intel leaders who rebutted predictions of Moore’s Law’s demise, Moore forecast its irrelevance.

 “Someday it has to stop,” Moore said at an event in 2015 to commemorate his law’s 50th anniversary.
 “No exponential thing like this goes on forever.”